Skip to content

 Myth #9

-Victims and survivors should act a certain way after being raped.
+Victims and survivors should act a certain way after being raped

-Fact: Everyone responds differently to rape and other types of sexual violence, and there's no right or wrong way to be or to feel afterwards.
+The facts: everyone responds differently to rape and other types of sexual violence, and there's no right or wrong way to be or to feel afterwards.
 It's common for people to feel numb after a traumatic event like rape or sexual assault.
 And some people don't feel the effects of trauma until a long time after a traumatic event has happened.

 Find out more about the impacts of rape